jhsware/inferno-animation/README.md

 You can use this to animate single components or components in a list.

+Both `animateOnAdd` and `animateOnRemove` allow you to animate width and height.

 ```JavaScript
 import { animateOnAdd, animateOnRemove } from 'inferno-animation'